Mark Boggs

-Mark Allen Boggs (born May 7, 1964) is an American former professional football offensive tackle who played one game for the Indianapolis Colts.
-He was a replacement player during the 1987 NFL strike before retiring from professional football to open a fitness center.
+Mark Allen Boggs (born May 7, 1964) is an American former professional football player who was an offensive tackle for one game with the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Ball State Cardinals.
+He was a replacement player for the Colts during the 1987 NFL strike before retiring from professional football to open a fitness center.